foundersandcoders/coursebook/src/course/handbook/project-docs/user-research.md

 ## Process

-During the in-house project design sprint (week 7) you will be conducting both user research and usability testing.
+During the In-House project design sprint (week 7) you will be conducting both user research and usability testing.

 The Tech for Better Product Owners will conduct their own user research, but you will be conducting a usability testing session with their user group